-- Poultry must be entered at Fairgrounds between 11:30 a.m.-1:00 p.m. on Thursday, July 21.
-Limited to a total of eight entries for poultry. - All animals are subject to examination by exhibition staff or their representatives, and shall be free of clinical signs of infectious or contagious disease. - All poultry exhibiting at the 2022 Ford County Fair, must be tested for Polarium and Typhoid.
-Testing will be done on Wednesday, July 5 - 5:00 to 7:00 p.m. at the Ford County Fairgrounds. - Please refer to Page 12 for the Heat Contingency Plan. - Open Class participants are expected to maintain and clean their poultry & rabbit area prior to leaving the fairgrounds and prior to receiving any premiums.
+- Poultry must be entered at Fairgrounds between 11:30 a.m.-1:00 p.m. on Thursday, July 20.
+Limited to a total of eight entries for poultry. - All animals are subject to examination by exhibition staff or their representatives, and shall be free of clinical signs of infectious or contagious disease. - All poultry (except waterfowl) are to test negative at check-in of the County Fair when Ford County has been designated by KDA-DAH for surveillance.
+Routine surveillance testing will be performed for the Ford County Fair a minimum of once every 5 years.
+(Next testing is scheduled for 2024.) - Please refer to Page 12 for the Heat Contingency Plan. - Open Class participants are expected to maintain and clean their poultry & rabbit area prior to leaving the fairgrounds and prior to receiving any premiums.

-See list of Accepted Breeds and Varieties of the American Poultry Association available at www.Ford.ksu.edu.
+See list of Accepted Breeds and Varieties of the American Poultry Association available at www.ford.ksu.edu.

-I dulity Associ ation available at www.roru.ksu.cuu.

-Poultry - Classes will be broken down by breed.
+Poultry - Class es will be broken down by breed.

 Class 5700 Standard Large Fowl Breeds -

 1 young bird of either sex

 Class 5701 Standard Large Fowl Breeds -

 1 old bird of either sex

 Class 5702 Bantams - 1 young bird of either sex

-Class 5703 Bantams - 1 old bird of either sex
+Class 5703 Bantams -1 old bird of either sex

 Class 5704 Pen of 3 Production Pullets - Standardbred,

 Crossbred or Straincross pullets (judged on egg

-production qualities only)
+~ ~ ~ ~ ~ production qualities only)

 Class 5705 Pen of 3 Production Hens - Standardbred,

 Crossbred or Straincross hens (judged on egg

-C1 5506 production qualities only)
+CI FRA production qualities only)

 Class 5706 Pen of 3 Dual Purpose Pullets - (i.e. Rhode

-Cl 5707 Island Reds, New Hampshire, Plymouth Rocks)
+C1 Island Reds, New Hampshire, Plymouth Rocks)

-Class 5707 Pen of 3 Dual Purpose Hens - (i.e. Rhode Island Reds, New Hampshire, Plymouth Rocks)
+Class 5707 Pen of 3 Dual Purpose Hens - (i.e. Rhode Island

+C1 Reds, New Hampshire, Plymouth Rocks)
-Class 5708 Pen of 3 Meat Type Chickens - Standardbred,

-Class 3706 Crossbred or Straincross birds of the same sex
+Class 5708 Pen of 3 Meat Type Chickens - Standardbred, Crossbred or Straincross birds of the same sex

-(judged on meat production qualities only)

-Turkevs - Limited to 3 entries per class.
+Turkova Limi (judged on meat production qualities only) ted to 3 entries per class.

 Class 5709 One Young Turkey (born this calendar year)

-C1033 3707 all breeds of either sex
+Class 5709 all breeds of either sex

 Class 5710 One Old Turkey (born previous calendar year)

-all breeds of either sex
+Class 5710 all breeds of either sex

-o 3 entries per class.
+Ducks - Limite d to 3 entries per class.

 Class 5711 One Young Duck (born this calendar year)

-G1 ##10 all breeds of either sex
+Cluss 5711 all breeds of either sex

 Class 5712 One Old Duck (born previous calendar year)

-Cara Limitalta all breeds of either sex
+010000712 all breeds of either sex

-3 entries per class.
+Geese - Limited l to 3 entries per class.

-Class 5713 One Young Goose/Gander - all breeds (born this calendar year)
+Class 5713 One Young Goose/Gander - all breeds

+(born this calendar year)

 Class 5714 One Old Goose/Gander - all breeds

-Class 3 / 14 (born in previous calendar year)
+(born in previous calendar year)

-Other Poultry Cat egories - Limited to 3 entries per class.
+Other Poultry (Categories - Limited to 3 entries per class.

 Class 5715 Pen of 3 Quail

 Class 5716 Pen of 3 Pheasant

 Class 5717 Pen of 3 Guineas

-Class 5717 Class 5718 Exotics
+Class 5718 Exotics

 Class 5719 Brown Eggs - 1 dozen

 Class 5720 White Eggs - 1 dozen

-Colored Eggs - 1 dozen Other Eggs - 1 dozen
+Class 5721 Colored Eggs - 1 dozen

+Class 5722 Other Eggs - 1 dozen